IBM/irods-tieredStorage-tape/readme.md

 # Introduction

-This project includes examples for integrating iRODS software with IBM Spectrum Scale(TM) and Spectrum Archive(TM) Enterprise Edition.
+This project includes examples for integrating iRODS software with IBM Spectrum Scale™ and Spectrum Archive™ Enterprise Edition.

 The [iRODS](https://irods.org/about/) consortium brings together businesses, research organizations, universities, and government agencies to ensure the sustainability of iRODS software by:
 - Guiding further development of the software;